kayjay33/web-store-stripe/buildNotes.md

 ### Upgrades to make to the app

 **I need to figure out a hosting platform so that we can host this and other sites
+  - Would AWS work for this?
+Heroku?
+What's the best hosting platform nowadays?

 ## Styling things to fix: